One of the main goals of rehabilitation is to prepare the patient for life after discharge. This includes the following:

 Community re-entry plans are individualized and are based on the patient's physical abilities and needs.
 Both the patient and family should be involved in planning re-entry into the community.

-Many times, adjustments, a transitional period, and modifications need to be made to help a person with a disability function independently.
+Many times, adjustments and modifications need to be made to help a person with a disability function independently.
 This may involve, but is not limited to, the following:

-School.
-Special computers or adaptive equipment to allow for alternative means of communication, examinations, and training materials
+- school - special computers or adaptive equipment to allow for alternative means of communication

-Work.
-New job skills, transitional work, job placement, and vocational counseling
+- work - new job skills, job placement, and vocational counseling

 Rehabilitation team members and community agencies often work together to help people with disabilities succeed.